-Unique Things To Do in Geneva, Switzerland
+The Most Unique Things to Do in Geneva, Switzerland

 The history of Geneva predates the Roman period, but it was the Romans who first noted it as a settlement.
 Its strategic location along the river, surrounded by mountains, made it a very important city to control in the Middle Ages.
 The city has attracted intellectuals, business people, and artists for centuries and has been built on a number of different cultural influences.
-As you make your way through the city you’ll come across unique architecture, French-inspiration, and of course the odd chocolate shop or two.
+As you make your way through Geneva you’ll come across unique architecture, French-inspiration, and the odd chocolate shop or two.

-Unique Things To Do in Geneva
+Unique things to do in Geneva

-Geneva is quite an expensive city to visit, and on top of all of the fantastic free things to do in Geneva, there are some unique spots and activities that you won’t want to miss either.
-We spent 4 days in Geneva and were able to explore the city centre and a few areas further afield, so here are my top recommendations for you.
+Geneva is quite an expensive city.
+But on top of all of the fantastic free things to do in Geneva, there are some interesting spots and unique things to do in Geneva that you won’t want to miss.
+We spent 4 days in Geneva and were able to explore the city centre and a few areas further afield in that time.

 Ride a Mouette